oakes/java-assignments/curriculum/week1.md

   * Overview of Git
   * Fork this repository and clone it
   * All class projects will be committed within it
-  * Create IntelliJ project inside this repository
+  * Open the HelloWorld project
   * Run the project entirely via JREPL
 * Classes
   * A class is more than just a data structure; it can contain code